infinum/accessibility-mobile-standards/docs/guidelines/platforms/flutter/guideline_understandable_flutter.md

 The default human language of an App can be programmatically determined.

-*This technique covers points 3.2.1 On Focus - Level A & 3.2.2 On Input - Level A of the WCAG standard.*
+*This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.*
 #### ✅ Success technique(s)

 If the app supports multiple languages, we should also care that accessibility labels are localized as well.